Sustainsys/Saml2/Kentor.AuthServices.Mvc/readme.txt

-﻿Thank you for downloading Kentor.AuthServices!
+﻿Thank you for downloading Kentor.AuthServices.Mvc!

-Kentor.AuthServices is copyright Kentor 2013 and licensed under LGPL which basically means that it is free to use, including in closed source applications.
-If you change the code of the library itself you have to make those changes open source too.
+Kentor.AuthServices is copyright Kentor and contributors 2013 and licensed under LGPL which basically means that it is free to use, including in closed source applications.
+If you change the code of the library itself you have to make those changes open source.

 Please see the full license for details: https://github.com/KentorIT/authservices/blob/master/LICENSE